michaellee8/flutter_blue_beacon/README.md

 | EddystoneTLM (Unencrypted)   |   No    |  No  |
 | EddystoneTLM (Encrypted)     |   No    |  No  |
 | EddystoneURL                 |   No    |  No  |
+* iOS code are not tested, feel free to report any problems

 Feel free to contribute and add support to more protocols!
-A good start for implementing Eddystone: https://github.com/evothings/cordova-eddystone
+A good start for implementing Eddystone: https://github.com/evothings/cordova-eddystone A good start for implementing iBeacon: https://stackoverflow.com/questions/18906988/what-is-the-ibeacon-bluetooth-profile

 ## Getting Started